diningphil/PyDGN/paper.md

 # Acknowledgements

 We acknowledge contributions from Antonio Carta, Danilo Numeroso, Daniele Castellana, Alessio Gravina, Francesco Landolfi, and support from Marco Podda during the genesis of this project.
+The authors would like to thank the reviewer Ido Ben-Yair for the constructive feedback that greatly improved the paper and the installation procedure.

 # References